ErinAngelita/Q-Ale/README.md

 - nested user POST route to include trivias, rounds, and questions
 - started testing nested populate functions (deep population for days)

+### 3/8/18
+- implemented deep population for our POST userid functions
+- Edited site structure and made createquiz in navbar
+- started exploring route variation and tested with createquiz (worked!)

 ````````// Multi-process to utilize all CPU cores.
 // if (cluster.isMaster) {